March 13, 2025 - About the Latest News

-Friends of the Farm (FoF) is a farm-to-food bank program that helps Arizona’s small growers and BIPOC farmers while also helping Arizona’s food-insecure families.
+Friends of the Farm (FoF) is a farm-to-food bank program that helps Arizona’s small growers and farmers while also helping Arizona’s food-insecure families.

 Thanks to seed money from the office of then Governor Ducey, AzFBN’s Friends of the Farm program was established in early 2020.
 Staff made connections with farmers to start purchasing Arizona-grown fruits, vegetables, dairy, eggs, and meat for distribution throughout our network of food banks and pantries.